asyncapi/spec/spec/asyncapi.md

 <a name="channelItemObjectRef"></a>$ref | `string` | Allows for a referenced definition of this channel item.
 The referenced structure MUST be in the form of a [Channel Item Object](#channelItemObject).
 In case a Channel Item Object field appears both in the defined object and the referenced object, the behavior is *undefined*.
 Resolution is done as defined by the [JSON Reference](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03). <br/><br/>**Deprecated:** Usage of the `$ref` property has been deprecated.
 <a name="channelItemObjectDescription"></a>description | `string` | An optional description of this channel item.
 [CommonMark syntax](https://spec.commonmark.org/) can be used for rich text representation.
 <a name="channelItemObjectServers"></a>servers | [`string`] | The servers on which this channel is available, specified as an optional unordered list of names (string keys) of [Server Objects](#serverObject) defined in the [Servers Object](#serversObject) (a map).
 If `servers` is absent or empty then this channel must be available on all servers defined in the [Servers Object](#serversObject).
-<a name="channelItemObjectSubscribe"></a>subscribe | [Operation Object](#operationObject) | A definition of the SUBSCRIBE operation, which defines the messages produced by the application and sent to the channel.
+<a name="channelItemObjectSubscribe"></a>subscribe | [Operation Object](#operationObject) | A definition of the SUBSCRIBE operation, which defines the messages produced by the Application API and sent to the channel.
-<a name="channelItemObjectPublish"></a>publish | [Operation Object](#operationObject) | A definition of the PUBLISH operation, which defines the messages consumed by the application from the channel.
+<a name="channelItemObjectPublish"></a>publish | [Operation Object](#operationObject) | A definition of the PUBLISH operation, which defines the messages consumed by the Application API from the channel.
 <a name="channelItemObjectParameters"></a>parameters | [Parameters Object](#parametersObject) | A map of the parameters included in the channel name.
 It SHOULD be present only when using channels with expressions (as defined by [RFC 6570 section 2.2](https://tools.ietf.org/html/rfc6570#section-2.2)).
 <a name="channelItemObjectBindings"></a>bindings | [Channel Bindings Object](#channelBindingsObject) \| [Reference Object](#referenceObject) | A map where the keys describe the name of the protocol and the values describe protocol-specific definitions for the channel.